 Unlike a buyer's inspection, which is done after an offer is made on your home and hones in on quirks or inconsistencies, the TISH evaluation assesses potential risks to life or health that can be found in a home.
 The report usually contains recommended and required repairs that must be made in order to sell.

-While each city's requirement regarding TISH may vary slightly, at least 11 cities in the Twin Cities metro (below) require that the Truth-in-Sale of Housing evaluation must be displayed on the property so potential buyers can view it.
-We can discuss your city's requirements.
+While each city's requirement regarding Point-of-Sale Inspection or TISH evaluation may vary slightly, at least 13 in the Twin Cities metro (below) require one of these.

 City of Bloomington Time-of-Sale housing inspection